indimail/indimail-virtualdomains/.github/README-indimail.md

 @400000004b9da2f1091fa3d4 end msg 660188
 ```

 The above lines indicates that indimail-mta has received a new message, and its queue ID is 660188.
-What this means is that is qmail-queue has created a file named /var/indimail/queue/mess/NN/660188.
+What this means is that is <b>qmail-queue</b> has created a file named /var/indimail/queue/mess/NN/660188.
 The i-node number of the file is 660188.
 This is the queue file that contains the message.
 The queue ID is guaranteed to be unique as long as the message remains in the queue (you can't have two files with the same i-node in a filesystem).

-To perform virus scanning, it would be trivial to do virus scanning on the mess file above in qmail-queue itself.
+To perform virus scanning, it would be trivial to do virus scanning on the mess file above in <b>qmail-queue</b> itself.
 That is exactly what IndiMail does by using a feature called Qmail High Performance Virus Scanner (**QHPSI**). **QHPSI** was conceptualized by Erwin Hoffman.
 You can read here for more details.

 IndiMail takes **QHPSI** forward by adding the ability to add plugins.
-The **QHPSI** extension for qmail-queue allows to call an arbitary virus scanner directly, scanning the incoming data-stream on STDIN.
+The **QHPSI** extension for <b>qmail-queue</b> allows to call an arbitary virus scanner directly, scanning the incoming data-stream on STDIN.
 Alternatively, it allows plugins to be loaded from the /usr/lib/indimail/plugins directory.
 This directory can be changed by defining PLUGINDIR environment variable. **QHPSI** can be advised to pass multiple arguments to the virus scanner for customization.
-To run external scanner or load scanner plugins, qmail-queue calls qhpsi, a program setuid to qscand.
-By default, qhpsi looks for the symbol virusscan to invoke the scanner.
+To run external scanner or load scanner plugins, <b>qmail-queue</b> calls <b>qhpsi</b>, a program setuid to qscand.
+By default, <b>qhpsi</b> looks for the symbol virusscan to invoke the scanner.
 The symbol can be changed by setting the environment variable QUEUE_PLUGIN to the desired symbol.

 Today’s virus scanner -- in particluar Clam AV -- work in resource efficient client/server mode (clamd/clamdscan) and include the feature to detect virii/worms in the base64 encoded data stream.
 Thus, there is no necessity to call additional programs (like reformime or ripmime) except for the virus scanner itself.